davidcalhoun/energize.js/README.md

 Why use energize?
 ------------

 Touch devices sometimes add an artificial delay to click events, just to make sure the user isn't double-tapping to zoom.
+In the case where you don't mind disabling double-tap to zoom functionality (or in cases where you've disabled viewport zooming), there's no reason to preserve the click delay.
+That's where energize.js comes in!

 Why not just bind to ontouchend?
 -------------